idris-yak/Time-Series-Forecasting-Pipeline-Deeptech-Project/README.md

-# Time-Series-Forecasting-Data Pipeline
+# Time-Series-Forecasting-Pipeline
 ## 1. Project Overview

 ### Title: Time Series Forecasting Pipeline
 **Objective:**
 Design and implement an automated pipeline that:
 - Ingests time-series data
 - Cleans and transforms it
 - Applies forecasting using Prophet
 - Stores predictions in a data warehouse (BigQuery or S3 + Athena)
-- Makes outputs available for BI tools (e.g., Power BI, Tableau)
+- Makes outputs available for BI tools.

 ## 2. Architecture
         ┌──────────────┐